UKDynasty/ukdynasty.github.io/_posts/2023-12-12-playoff-matchups.md

 ---
-published: false
+published: true
 title: "Playoff Seedings 2023"
 layout: post
 date: 2023-12-12T00:00:00.000Z
 categories: league-news
 ---

+Has this season gone by in a blur for anyone else?
+It doesn't feel like two weeks ago since

-It's that time already!
-The 2022 season is over and we're ready to start looking ahead to the playoffs, with the Oxford Pythons clinching their first ever top seed berth in UKD history.
+The 2023 regular season is over and we're ready to start looking ahead to the playoffs, with the Andover Sandslashers clinching their first ever top seed berth in UKD history.

 ## Playoff Seedings